Weekly Roundup: Norwegians Nail Big Tech and Loblaw Gets Busted on Privacy

 🚨 COMING UP

-Whenever there’s a new story about Canada’s airlines doing something bad, there’s almost always a quote or two in there from one industry critic: GABOR LUKACS.
+Whenever there’s a news story about Canada’s airlines doing something bad, there’s almost always a quote or two in there from one industry critic: GABOR LUKACS.
 For nearly 20 years, this one-man air force (and math prodigy) has been taking the likes of Air Canada and WestJet to court on behalf of passengers – and winning.
 He joins Do Not Pass Go this Monday to talk about what drives him and what needs to change to fix Canada’s worsening airline problem.